mohanmca/cassandra_playground/README.md

     -   Rather than dealing with the uncertainty of the correctness of an answer, the data is made unavailable until it is absolutely certain that it is correct
+    -   Eventual consisteny (matter of milli-seconds)

+## Strong consistency in Cassandra

+-   R + W > RF = Strong consistency
+-   In this equation, R, W, and RF are the read replica count, the write replica count, and the replication factor, respectively;

 ## Row-Oriented data store